 - It requires dedication in finding the solutions and patience in correcting the errors.

-- Also, it takes patience to encourage or inspire a seeming dull child and it requires time and dedication to boost him into smartness.
+- Also, it takes patience to encourage or inspire a seemingly dull child and it requires time and dedication to boost him into smartness.

-- It takes energy and patience to help a habitually unsettled child to concentrate and focus, especially in his interaction with people, school works and general development.
+- It takes energy and patience to help a habitually unsettled child to concentrate and focus, especially in his or her interaction with people, school works, and general development.

-- Also, it takes patience and dedication to care, cherish and comfort a physically impaired child.
+- Also, it takes patience and dedication to care for, cherish, and comfort a physically impaired child.

 A conversant mum – a better mum